Commercial Waste Reigate: Recycling and Sustainability

 As part of our measurable commitments we have set a recycling percentage target of 70% for commercial and mixed commercial-residential waste by 2030.
 This target reflects a combined focus on increasing reuse, diverting organic waste from landfill and improving segregation at source.
 Achieving this recycling goal will require investment in local infrastructure, behaviour change programmes and close collaboration with businesses across Reigate and surrounding boroughs.

-Transfer station and recycling bays serving local businesses The boroughs' approach to waste separation emphasises clear, practical systems: separate food and organic collections, designated containers for paper, cardboard, metal and plastics, and dedicated glass streams where possible.
+A large, industrial blue skip bin with a rectangular shape and pointed front lip, designed for waste disposal, positioned on a plain white background.
+The bin's surface is made of metal with visible vertical reinforcement ridges and a smooth finish, showing some signs of wear and slight rusting along the edges.
+The lid is flat with hinges at the back, slightly ajar, revealing a glimpse of the interior.
+A flexible black hose is draped over the top, resting on the lid and extending to the side.
+The lighting highlights the metallic texture and clean appearance of the bin, suggesting it is used for commercial rubbish collection in a setting such as a warehouse or construction site, pertinent to services provided by Commercial Waste Reigate in the Reigate area through their rubbish removal offerings related to recycling and sustainability.
+The boroughs' approach to waste separation emphasises clear, practical systems: separate food and organic collections, designated containers for paper, cardboard, metal and plastics, and dedicated glass streams where possible.
 For commercial waste in Reigate, many premises now use colour-coded sacks or bins and compactors to reduce contamination.
 These separation policies make it easier for transfer stations and recycling facilities to process materials efficiently and raise the overall quality of recyclate.

 To support these ambitions we work with a network of local transfer stations and material recovery facilities (MRFs).
 These transfer stations act as hubs where collections from multiple businesses are consolidated, sorted and routed to specialist recycling processors.
 Local transfer stations reduce vehicle miles, lower emissions and speed the journey from waste to resource.
 The strategy also favours flexible booking windows for commercial customers to make separation and consolidation simpler for small and medium-sized enterprises.